kubernetes/enhancements/keps/sig-node/6061-oci-artifact-security-profiles/README.md

 registries alongside the container images they protect.
 The kubelet resolves pull credentials and passes them to the CRI runtime, which pulls the artifacts using the same registry infrastructure already in place for container images.

+The design supports a layered profile model: pods can specify both a base profile (Localhost or RuntimeDefault) and an OCI overlay profile.
+The CRI runtime merges the OCI profile with the base profile and its own configured baseline via intersection, producing an effective profile that is at least as restrictive as every input.
+This guarantees that OCI-distributed profiles cannot weaken node security regardless of their content, while allowing administrators to enforce per-workload-class baselines without breaking existing OCI profiles when the baseline changes.

 ## Motivation